 The global economy is a complex and challenging place.
-This Masters in Global Economy, taught by internationally acknowledged experts in their fields, unravels many of the complexities and explores the challenges.
-This programme is ideal for those who do not have a degree or background in economics or business but wish to explore the field.
+This programme, taught by internationally acknowledged experts in their fields, unravels many of the complexities and explores the challenges.
+It is ideal for those who do not have a degree or background in economics or business but wish to explore the field.

 - You will gain a broad understanding of current economic and business policy issues in the context of a rapidly changing and dynamic global environment.